 Unlike the process of regeneration, the Holy Spirit baptism is not a requirement for salvation.
 But it’s essential for our walk with Christ.
 This morning even as we are celebrating Pentecost Sunday, I am going to share with you three reasons why this is an experience you should seek after.

 1. The Holy Spirit Baptism is Our Divine Privilege

 In the Pre-Pentecostal era, the indwelling of the Holy Spirit in believers was twofold.
 In the book of Judges, the indwelling was selective and temporary.
 The Holy Spirit “came upon” the various judges whom God raised to deliver Israel from their oppressors.
 God’s Spirit assisted them to fulfill a specific task, (Judges 3:10; 14:6; 15:14) and left once the job was complete.
-Then there were people like David and Saul who had God’s special favour on them.
-The Holy Spirit indwelled them yet departed if they sinned and fell short of divine favour, (1 Samuel 16:14; Psalm 51:11).
+Then there were people like David and Saul who had God’s special favor on them.
+The Holy Spirit indwelled them yet departed if they sinned and fell short of divine favor, (1 Samuel 16:14; Psalm 51:11).

 2. The Holy Spirit Baptism is Our Source of Power

 Personal empowerment for service is the main goal intended by the Holy Spirit baptism (Acts 1:8).
-The Bible says that the Holy Spirit baptised Jesus at the same time he was baptised in water, right before he launched his public ministry.
+The Bible says that the Holy Spirit baptized Jesus at the same time he was baptized in water, right before he launched his public ministry.
 The disciples had to be clothed with the same power if they were to continue Jesus’ mission (Luke 24:49).
 This empowerment generates the three elements needed for Christian Ministry.

 (A) The Holy Spirit Baptism generates Boldness